fhardison/fhardison.github.io/_posts/2018-07-13-a-good-mnemonic-image.md

 > This means images of physical objects that we can see in front of us in the room, big, in color, three-dimensional and detailed.
 The images must also have contours that clearly delimit them from the environment (Ribbing 2011, *translation mine*).

-He also adds that we should use the first images that comes to mind that has these criteria and that the image should be still.
+He also adds that we should use the first image that comes to mind that fulfills these criteria.
+Finally, that image should be *still*.

 If this sounds like a lot, that's ok.
 It becomes nearly automatic with practice.

 ## The principles

 I have rephrased his criteria so that they can be remembered with the phrase "TeDDy'S CaFe."
-Imagine a Winnie the Pooh having a coffee in Starbucks or your café of choice.
+Imagine Winnie the Pooh having a coffee in Starbucks or your café of choice.

 * It's ***T**hree dimensional*, not flat
 * It's ***D**istinct* and has clear contours (sharp angles are a bonus too)